 Cylinder Test

-• Process: Concrete is poured and consolidated into cylindrical molds and allowed to cure for a specified period (usually 28 days).
-The cylinders are then placed in a compression machine, and a load is applied until the cylinder breaks.
-The breaking force is divided by the cross-sectional area to calculate compressive strength in psi or MPa.
+- Process: The technician pours and consolidates concrete into cylindrical molds, then cures them for a set period (usually 28 days).
+The lab loads each cylinder into a compression machine and applies force until it breaks.
+Dividing the breaking force by the cross-sectional area gives you the compressive strength in psi or MPa.

 Cube Test